Timepiece, small numbered release: (41mm).

 Each UnconstrainedTime piece is a small numbered release in a new category of horological art.
 While we can’t predict future value, we’re creating something genuinely new in watchmaking – and history shows that innovative firsts tend to become significant.

-Our time display draws directly from fundamental horological traditions – the 12-point ring display dates back to ancient Near Eastern timekeeping.
-We’re not rejecting tradition; we’re combining it with fine art to explore new creative territory.
+Our time display draws directly from fundamental horological traditions – the 12-point ring display dates back to ancient Near Eastern timekeeping We’re not rejecting tradition; we’re combining it with fine art to explore new creative territory.
 This is evolution, not revolution.

-That’s exactly why our collectors love these pieces – they spark fascinating conversations.
-We give you informational content to ensure that you can talk about how your watch relates to various fields.
 Each watch also comes with its artistic story and concept, allowing you to share not just a timepiece, but a piece of horological history in the making.
 You’re not just collecting watches; you’re collecting stories.

 Specifications and details.

 In terms of use, Fractal Emergence is closer to being a piece of jewellery than a typical watch, and is definitely not a sports watch.
 It is designed for careful gentle use, is not scratch or dent resistant, and it is not designed to be water resistant.
-There is an O-ring/gasket inside the back-plate, and under each of the 12 time-display elements, and under the button, and internal components are protected, so it will be OK in normal dry use, but our watches are not intended for use near water or any other liquids.
+There is an O-ring inside the case-back, and under each of the 12 time-display elements, and under the button, and internal components are protected, so it will be OK in normal dry use, but our watches are not intended for use near water or any other liquids.

 UnconstrainedTime watches use quartz timing, with an accuracy of within 53.6 seconds per month (at room temperature).